callstats-io/csio-api-doc/source/includes/_auth.md

 ## 3rd party authentication

-Is discussed in detail in a later [section](http://callstats.io/api/#third-party-authentication).
+Instead of relying only on the endpoint for authentication, the callstats.io also implements third-party authentication, which requires the origin server to generate token for the endpoint which is then used to authenticate the endpoint.
+3rd party authentication is discussed in detail in a later [section](http://callstats.io/api/#third-party-authentication).